jason-ezenwa/jason-ezenwa/README.md

 # Projects

 👨🏾‍💻 I have worked on some exciting projects, including an AirBnB clone and a music recommender web application called Flair Vibes Tailor.
-My Github repositories showcase some of my recent projects, so be sure to check them out!
+I am currently working on a medicine dose tracker My Github repositories showcase some of my recent projects, so be sure to check them out!

 # Blog Posts